Mastercard Identity Check: A Crucial Component of a Multilayered Fraud Management Strategy

 The Mastercard Chargeback Guide specifies that successful transactions using Identity Check are not eligible for a chargeback involving any of the following reason codes:

-- 4837: No Cardholder Authorization
+4837: No Cardholder Authorization

-- 4849: Questionable Merchant Activity
+4849: Questionable Merchant Activity

-- 4863: Cardholder Does Not Recognize—Potential Fraud
+4863: Cardholder Does Not Recognize—Potential Fraud

-Even with chargebacks using other reason codes, the use of could Identity Check still be used as compelling evidence.
+Even with chargebacks using other reason codes, the use of Identity Check could still be used as compelling evidence.

 - It can only be used for online transactions.

 Mastercard Identity Check authentication does offer valuable protection against fraud.
 It works best, however, as part of a multi-level fraud and chargeback management strategy.
-For true chargeback protection, most merchants need a customized, end-to-end solution that that employs the most effective tools where they will do the most good..

-If you’re interested in learning the role Identity Check can play in your overall chargeback management, strategy, contact Chargebacks911® today.
+Merchants need a customized, end-to-end solution that employs the most effective tools where they will do the most good.
+If you’re interested in learning the role Identity Check can play in your overall chargeback management strategy, contact Chargebacks911® today.

 What is Mastercard Identity Check?